Rivaldo: Olympiacos

 On 22 July 2004, Rivaldo joined Olympiacos of Superleague Greece.
 During the 2004–05 season he scored some stand out goals, one of them coming in his first derby against Panathinaikos that arguably turned out to be his most famous in an Olympiacos shirt: a bending free kick to send Olympiacos to victory over their eternal rivals.
-Another notable goal by Rivaldo came the following week in Olympiacos's matchday 6 UEFA Champions League group game in England against eventual champions Liverpool F.C. where he scored a deft free-kick in front of the Kop and put the Greek giants ahead.
+Another notable goal by Rivaldo came the following week in Olympiacos's matchday 6 UEFA Champions League group game in England against eventual champions Liverpool where he scored a deft free-kick in front of the Kop and put the Greek giants ahead.
 However Olympiacos were eliminated after Liverpool talisman Steven Gerrard scored with a 25-yard half volley 3 minutes from full-time.
 In the last game of Rivaldo's first season at Olympiacos, the club needed a victory in order to win the Alpha Ethniki championship, with Panathinaikos just one point behind.
 Olympiacos went on to beat Iraklis 0–1 in an away match in Thessaloniki, thanks to Rivaldo's goal, and secured the championship.

 Rivaldo renewed his contract with Olympiacos for a third year, despite now being 34 years old.
 In July 2006, Rivaldo announced that the 2006–07 season with Olympiacos would be his last in Europe, before returning to Brazil.
 However, he quickly changed his decision and decided to stay for another year.
 The 2006–2007 season saw him score 17 goals in 27 Superleague matches.
 Rivaldo scored 43 goals in 81 games for Olympiacos.